Kevin Newman Player Props: Reds vs. Athletics

-Kevin Newman -- batting .226 with a double, a home run and four RBI in his past 10 games -- will be in action for the Cincinnati Reds against the Oakland Athletics, with Drew Rucinski on the mound, on April 28 at 9:40 PM ET.
+On Saturday, Kevin Newman (.226 batting average in his past 10 games, with a double, a home run and four RBI) and the Cincinnati Reds face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+First pitch is at 4:07 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Rangers.
+In his last game, he went 1-for-4 with an RBI against the Rangers.

 Kevin Newman Game Info & Props vs. the Athletics